 Dental Care for Your Pet

-Just like humans, your pet needs regular dental care.
-When we don’t care for our teeth, it results in bacterial build-up, painful cavities, and can negatively affect overall health.
-The same is true for our pets.
 Poor oral health can lead to serious infection and illness that can cause lasting damage to your pet’s heart, lungs, liver or kidneys.
 Unfortunately, we can’t always tell when our pets are hurting, so regular dental cleanings at home and at the vet are key.

 Signs of Dental Issues